Making Your Hard Cider

-Option two: Do not think that adding spices at this stage is a good idea!
+Flavor tip two: Do not think that adding spices at this stage is a good idea!
 Trust me, adding some nice apple-pie spices for a note of nutmeg or cinnamon at this point in the fermentation process is a BAD idea.
 (Again, note the voice of experience) Any time I try to sneak any flavor in at this stage of fermentation, I end up with cider that tastes distinctly of gym socks.
 BLECH!
 My guess is that adventurous yeast eats (and alters) the spices too, along with the sugar.
 If you want some extra apple notes (recommended) or cinnamon type flavors add them after fermentation is complete, and the yeast have stopped eating and altering.
 See more on yeast here.

 Flavor tip three: Add 1/4 teaspoon malic acid (natural acid that is in apples) or tannic acid (from grapes).
 This gives the cider a bit more "complexity."
 Traditional hard cider was made from apples that are so tart they are unfit for eating--think crab-apples.
 The sweet cider at the mill or store is usually just juice from sweet apples, so adding tannin or acids can give you more bite and old fashioned cider flavor.
-USP tannic acid, wine acid or grape tannin can be purchased from any brew store.
-Or from Midwest Supplies for $3.
+I like to use this Acid Blend ($6) of both malic and tannic acid, or try whatever USP tannic acid, wine acid or grape tannin can be purchased from your brew store.

-Option four: Add 1/4 teaspoon Yeast Nutrient.
+Flavor tip four: Add 1/4 teaspoon Yeast Nutrient ($6).
 Again, this is sold at your brew store.
 Unlike grape juice, apple juice is deficient in a few nutrients that yeast need to thrive.
 Adding some "Yeast Nutrient" (mostly B-vitimins) at this stage can help your little yeasty friends have a happy and thorough fermentation.